PowerPCFan/cpu-rank-detector/README.md

 # Running the Script
 - Direct command - executes the file directly from GitHub, that way you will always have the latest version of the script.
 Command: `Invoke-RestMethod -Uri "https://raw.githubusercontent.com/PowerPCFan/cpu-rank-detector/refs/heads/main/CPURank.ps1" | Invoke-Expression`
-- Download file - the latest version won't automatically execute, but this might be useful if you want to ensure it always runs or runs without Internet
+- Download file - the latest version won't automatically execute, but this might be useful if you want to ensure it always runs and doesn't break after an update, or that it runs without Internet.

 After running the script, wait a few seconds for it to rank your CPU and then it will return a raw CPU ranking output.
 See below for possible outputs

 # Possible Outputs: